Kurento/kurento/source/tutorials/java/tutorial-one2one-adv.rst

       mvn -U clean spring-boot:run -Dapp.server.url=https://app_server_host:app_server_port

-The second media pipeline consists on a ``PlayerEndpoint`` connected to a ``WebRtcEndpoint``.
+The second media pipeline consists of a ``PlayerEndpoint`` connected to a ``WebRtcEndpoint``.
 The ``PlayerEndpoint`` reads the previously recorded media in the file system of the Kurento Media Server.
 The ``WebRtcEndpoint`` is used in receive-only mode.